BillJr99/Ursinus-CS376/_pages/Projects/proj-mailbox.md

 2. Iterate over the list using `list_for_each_entry_safe`, which is a macro that expands to a `for` loop, and takes as parameters two pointers to your `message` struct (the first one is the one you will use, and the second one is for temporary use by the macro), the address of your `list_head` message queue, and the word `list`.

-3. Check if the `pid` in each message matches the `pid` you are searching for from your syscall parameter.
-If it is, copy it to your userspace using `copy_to_user` (which takes the `__user buf` you are passed via the syscall, the kernel buffer you are copying, and the number of bytes to copy (which you kept in your `message` structure during `mysend`!).
+3. If there is a message on the linked list, copy its contents to your userspace using `copy_to_user` (which takes the `__user buf` you are passed via the syscall, the kernel buffer you are copying, and the number of bytes to copy (which you kept in your `message` structure during `mysend`!).
 If you find that the `pid` parameter is `-1`, you can modify this logic to return the first entry in the list regardless of the `pid` that it came from.

 4. Finally, use `list_del` to remove the item from the list (this takes the address of the `list_head` of the message structure you're removing).